C. P. Goerz Berlin Dopp-Anastigmat Serie III DAGOR 150 mm f/ 6.8 Review

 Well, a couple of shots of people.

 C. P. Goerz Berlin Dopp-Anastigmat Serie III DAGOR 150 mm f/ 6.8 is very interesting with its character.
-Will be of interest to fans of vintage images.
+It will be of interest to fans of vintage images.
 Because of the small aperture is recommended to shot them on a sunny day.